warm-milk-foam/forensics-notes/Chapter7.md

 In this lesson I hope to teach you about:
 1) Network packets, the different types and what you should look out for
 2) Important functionalities of wireshark that proves useful
-3) Some advanced networking methods which I learn while typing these notes

 ## Installing wireshark!!
 - Install wireshark from https://www.wireshark.org/download.html depending on whether you are on Windows, Mac, etc